University Catalog 2024-2025

 Accounting (BS)

 The Bachelor of Science in Accounting degree provides a general business foundation including courses in business statistics, statistical programming and business analytics with a depth of specialization in accounting issues and skills.
 Students develop interpersonal, teamwork and problem-solving skills, and learn how to apply technology in the accounting field.
-The curriculum includes financial and managerial accounting, taxation, business law and ethics, auditing and accounting information systems.
+The curriculum includes financial and managerial accounting, taxation, auditing, analytics and accounting information systems and provides students with the necessary credit hours to sit for the CPA exam.

 Accounting Department